 How do I build a User Story Map?
 The first couple of times may be a bit of a challenge, but it does get easier as you understand and you start to see results.
 Seeing team understanding what they are building and who they are building it for is a good first measure for success.
 Below, we’ll take you through the steps of building a user story map.

 Step 1 – Understand your users and their goals

-To begin, you draw in on customers and the actions they do in order to achieve a defined goal.
+To begin, you draw in on users and the actions they do in order to achieve a their goals.
+You really need to put yourself in their shoes.
+You can do this several ways.
+Include the voice of the customer (e.g. Product Manager), do interviews and/or build personas.
 Create a summary for the goals the user achieves by using your product.
 For each goal identified, write it on a card, and arrange the cards in logical timeline for which they occur first.